ajaypro/Daily-Learnings/android/BitMaps.md

-## Using glide for loading and cachine bitmaps
+## Using glide for loading and cache in bitmaps
+### General tips
+* You need to change the url of the image if the image is changed
 ### Solving slow loading and OOM issues
 * OOM - glides down samples the images downloaded from server to that which is required to load in android view.
 This is decoding the image which reduces the size without altering the quality of the image that will be rendered.
 By this technique it solves the OOM when loading image or bitmaps.